-Translation:The 81st athlete is not running, but walking.
+Translation:The eighty-first athlete is not running, but walking.

 While it's not strictly incorrect to say "he is" here, it sounds kind of weird; usually such a construction is used to put lots of emphasis on the verb in a way that only context - which is missing here - renders logical, e.g. "The eight-first athlete [sprained his ankle and therefore] is not running, but he is walking [, so he must not be hurt too badly]."